spryker-eco/braintree/README.md

 Braintree is an integration module for implementing Braintree payment functionality in the store (www.braintreepayments.com).
 Payment options are PayPal and Credit Card.

+The payment method PayPal Express is not an officially approved integration and must not be used without prior agreement with either Braintree and/or Spryker.

 ## Installation

 ```